 Which type of dive computer is better: Wrist or Console Mounted?

 Technology enabled computers to get smaller and smaller.
-We are the point that a sophisticated dive computer is worn at the wrist.
+We are at the point you can wear a sophisticated dive computer at the wrist.
 But is that the best way to use it?
 Or is it easier and better to use a console mounted dive computer?

-You might think that there’s a clear answer to the question.
-But, when it comes to wrist mounted vs. console dive computers, there’s no answer that’ll tell you to do exactly one or the other.
+You might think there’s a clear answer to the question.
+But, for wrist mounted vs. console dive computers, there’s no answer that’ll tell you to do exactly one or the other.

 What are the differences and similarities?